julianapequeno/UnoInsightsHub/readme.md

 I've faced some challenges during the build of the model due to its refactoring.
 I've begun the project in google colab, and as soon as it got bigger, I'd to change it for VSCode and start working on the refactoring, trying to apply as many good practices as I knew in the project.
 </details>

+## Repository Organization

+This repository is organized in 3 branches.
+They are: `main`,`model` and `playerstrategyone`.

+- `main` is the core branch of this project.
+It is were all the data analysis and model are.
+- `model` is the branch that contains the latest version of the model, without the configuration with `@dataclasses` to extract an output for the notebooks.
+- `playerstrategyone` is the branch were the player strategy is being developed.

 ## Development

 #### 📌 Pre-requisites